opf/openproject/docs/system-admin-guide/integrations/one-drive/README.md

 | [Edit a OneDrive/SharePoint file storage](#edit-a-onedrivesharepoint-file-storage)      | Edit a OneDrive/SharePoint file storage                                   |
 | [Delete an OneDrive/SharePoint file storage](#delete-a-onedrivesharepoint-file-storage) | Delete a OneDrive/SharePoint file storage                                 |

+> [!NOTE]
-> **Note**: OneDrive/SharePoint integration is an Enterprise add-on and can only be used
+> OneDrive/SharePoint integration is an Enterprise add-on and can only be used
 > with [Enterprise cloud](../../../enterprise-guide/enterprise-cloud-guide/)
 > or [Enterprise on-premises](../../../enterprise-guide/enterprise-on-premises-guide/).
 An upgrade from the free
 > Community edition is easy and helps support OpenProject.